-Asset Type Cost Recovery Method Personal property is comprised of tangible assets such as automobiles, equipment, and machinery.
-Depreciation Real property is comprised of buildings and land (although land is nondepreciable).
+Asset Type Cost Recovery Method Personal property comprises tangible assets such as automobiles, equipment, and machinery.
+Depreciation Real property comprises buildings and land (although land is nondepreciable).
 Depreciation Intangible assets are nonphysical assets such as goodwill and patents.
 Amortization Natural resources are commodities that are considered valuable in their natural form such as oil, coal, timber, and gold.
 Depletion